How To Determine Your Income Tax Bracket

 Married Filing Separately

 You can file as “Married Filing Separately” if you are married and want to file separate income tax returns.
 You will need to provide your spouse’s name and Social Security Number (SSN) or ITIN (Individual Taxpayer Identification Number) on your tax return, but you will generally report only your own income, deductions, and credits.
-Note that filing a joint return can often lead to a lower tax liability for married couples, so you should consider your filing status options before submitting your return.
+Note that filing a joint return can often lead to a lower tax liability for married couples, so you should consider your filing status options before submitting your tax return.

 Married Filing Jointly